richmedina/vot-dev/README.md

 [--trainedModel TRAINEDMODEL]
 ```

 Although all arguments are marked as optional, the program will automatically engage single-pair processing mode if a wav file and a TextGrid file are *both* submitted for processing.
-If these arguments are left blank but instead an inputDirectory path is submitted, the program will automatically engage batch processing mode.
+If these arguments are left blank (or at least one) but instead an inputDirectory path is submitted, the program will automatically engage batch processing mode.
+Note that if all three arguments are submitted (wav, TextGrid, and inputDirectory), the program will first engage single-pair processing, ignoring the inputDirectory.
 For more help with these and other optional arguments, type 'calculateVOT.py -h' in your terminal.

+To use command-line processing, open a Terminal window and navigate to the directory where you have stored the VOT-CP program.

 \
 **1. Single-pair processing with all default settings:**